getify/You-Dont-Know-JS/get-started/ch3.md

 // "JS"
 ```

-`Object.create(..)` expects an argument to specify an object to link the newly created object to.
+`Object.create(..)` expects an argument to specify an object to link the newly created object to, and returns the newly created (and linked!) object.

 | NOTE: |
 | :--- |